fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-6.md

     }
 }
 ```
-> Make sure that set factor is below where you defined `ThrottleSate` and remember to add a function signature in `Tester.hpp`.
+> Make sure that set factor is below where you defined `ThrottleSate` and remember to add a function signature in `MathReceiverTester.hpp`.

 ## Explanation